jballas/441_work/final/readme.md

   this.add.text( 175, 50, 'Click to Start Game...', { fontSize: 20, color: '#472f0a' }) ;
 }
 ```
 So to deal with my loading problem, I tried a couple of things.
 I changed my map from a static layer to a dynamic layer, and I added in the preload() function, even though I don't use it in my scenes.
 I remaped by tilemap, making it slightly smaller, which hopefully reduced the json data size.
 I cleaned up the code, removing older experiments, such as masking on the health bar image.
 I tested how long it takes to preload my assets and found out it happens in 2-3 seconds.
-The testing code came from a tutorial about (11) Lastly, I added messages about loading into the game.
+The testing code came from a tutorial about (11), so that's not the problem.
+The issues is loading inbetween scenes.
+Lastly, I added messages about loading into the game.

 I used the same time delay code above to delay my the game scene for 1 second.
 This allowed the game to display some loading text right before it starts actually loading.
 Hopefully, this will help.
+Hopefully, the game doesn't freeze when my teacher plays it.

 ## Conclusion

-Having finally reached the end of my project, I am exhausted and yet satisfied by my accomplishment.
+Having finally reached the end of my project, I am mentally exhausted, yet proud of my accomplishment.
 I didn't think I would ever make it to the end.
-But I create a plan, setup a timeline and then followed along until I had a game.
-This involved a massive todo list, but by tackling each problem one at a one and slowly moving forward I was able to create something much bigger.
-Having a game with progression is a first for me.
-I only wish the game play was more exciting, and I wish I could have expanded the story.
+But I created a plan, with a firm deadline and then followed along until I had this game.
+It involved a massive todo list, but by tackling each problem one at a one and slowly moving forward I was able to create something much bigger.
+This is my first game with multiple scenes and progression.
+But I wish the gameplay was more exciting, and I wish I could have expanded the story.

-I wasn't able to fully realize this game.
+I'm feeling somewhat bittersweet about it all, because I wasn't able to fully realize this game.
 Was it a survival game?
 Or a point and click adventure?
 Did it tell an interactive story?
 I'm not so sure.
 I learned a lot about making games with this project, from the importance of pre-planning, designing game art, but most importantly was understanding the game's core experience and making obstacles for your player!
 My next game will be even better.

 ## References
 1) Hadley, West Michael.
 "Modular Game Worlds in Phaser 3(Tilemaps #1 - static maps)".
 Medium.com